jsdclxvi/Reforestation/README.md

-## Hostess: Do you have a preference of where you sit?
-## Dad: Down.
+## The best time on a clock is 6:30--hands down.